 - Thomas Gardner (d.
 1674) - The subject of this blog, we can point to a recent Gardner Beacon issue for further information about his life.
 We know little of his origins, however his character is known by his children and offspring.

 - Stephen Bachiler (d.
 1656) - Oxford graduate.
 Disliked the religious state that was Massachusetts.
-Being 70, he was easily subdued, hence we have New Hampshire.
+Being 70, he was not easily subdued, hence we have New Hampshire.

 06/14/2014 -- Cognitive elitism.
 Will be getting back to this.